fnune/toastboard/NOTES.md

 rnn||bll
 ```

-It seems to clear and rewrite when the LED blinks.
+It seems to then print some more `rnn||bll` lines, then clears itself and restarts when the LED blinks.

 ---